• Skip to primary navigation

 Cooks Tips

-• If you have a food processor, now is the time to use it!
-If you don’t, a blender works too.
+• If you have a food processor, now is the time to use it.
+A blender works too.

-• Both canned and dried chickpeas work for this hummus recipe! ¾ cup of dried chickpeas is equal to 15 oz can.
-Using dried chickpeas will create an even better flavor than canned but take more time.
+• Canned and dried chickpeas both work. ¾ cup dried chickpeas equals about one 15-oz can.
+Dried chickpeas create an even better flavor but take more time.

-• Leftover hummus will keep in the fridge a week.
+• Leftover hummus will keep in the fridge for up to a week.

 overhead shot of hummus with crispy chickpeas, lemon zest, spices and olive oil, close up and overhead shot